Crazy Egg Installation Process

 I created low fidelity wireframes to focus on the copy, information architecture, layout, and flow.

 Visual Design: I worked on the visual treatment and to align it with our brand.
-We iterated on how to best draw attention to the different installation options and how to use the space as effectively as possible.
+We iterated on how to draw users' attention to the different installation options and how to use the space as effectively.

 Specifications for Development: I created a specification doc that was used to document each touchpoint within the flow, hover states, and micro-interactions.
 This document, along with a red-lined visual specification I created, helped the development team reference the specifics of the design during the implementation phase.

-Development Oversight: I worked with engineers to answer questions and tweak designs to ensure that the new installation process worked and looked as expected.
+Development Oversight: I worked with a team of engineers to answer questions and tweak designs to ensure that the new installation process worked and looked as expected.